 19. Pack a case of bottled water.
 The water from the sink at the hotel just doesn’t taste right!
-You can a whole case for the price of 3 bottles from a vending machine.
+You can a whole case for the price of 3 or 4 bottles from a vending machine.

 20. Pack a few plastic bags in your suitcase to carry home dirty laundry – this way it won’t get mixed up with your clean clothing.

 21. Purchase a hanging cosmetic organizer.
 These really come in handy for keeping your bathroom essentials organized on any trip.

 22. Don’t forget to pack your phone and camera charger.
 Not having either of these 2 things will be a disaster!
 Also, don’t forget to charge your camera at night if you took a lot of pictures the day prior.

 23. Pack cosmetics and lotions in separate ziploc bags away from your clothing; this helps prevent any spills.

 24. Pack weather appropriate clothing and essentials i.e. sandals, sunblock, and swimsuits for a beach vacation and ski gear and equipment for a winter ski vacation.
 Also make sure to bring duplicates – i.e. 2 swimsuits so you have an alternate while one is drying.

 25. Pack at least one fancy outfit in case you decide to participate in any activities which require a dress code.

 26. Use a bright luggage tag or tie a colored ribbon to your bag so you can easily spot your suitcase in the baggage claim area.